AndreeeasN/pp3-doubletake/README.md

   - As an example, questions and answers are consistently yellow/magenta throughout the game, while signatures always appear in cyan
   ![DoubleTake Colors](assets/images/doubletake-colors.png)

-- As interacting with the spreadsheet through Google API may take a few seconds, subtle loading messages have been implemented to provide the user with some feedback while the application is working.
+- As interacting with the spreadsheet through Google API may take a few seconds, subtle loading messages have been implemented to provide the user with some level of feedback while the application is working.

 # Flowchart
 ![DoubleTake Lucid Flowchart](assets/images/doubletake-lucidchart.png)